 Analytical Strategy

 In this study, we use the method of polynomial regression with response surface to explore our hypotheses.
-This method suggests a solution to the problems associated with using difference scores to analyze discrepancies in ratings (Edwards 1994, 1995; Edwards & Perry, 1993).
-As this method “has more explanatory potential than do difference scores or traditional moderated regression analyses and holds promise for applicability to a wide range of research questions” (Shanock, Baran, Gentry, Clevelr-Pattison, & Heggestad, 2010, p.
-543).
+This method suggests a solution to the problems associated with using difference scores to analyze discrepancies in ratings [62–64].
+As this method “has more explanatory potential than do difference scores or traditional moderated regression analyses and holds promise for applicability to a wide range of research questions” [65, p.543].
 Moreover, the method retains the independent effect of each component measure and exposes the unique contribution of each component measure to the variance of the outcome, which helps overcome confounded effects.
-Finally, unlike linear regression, polynomial regression reveals non-linear changes along the lines that assess the outcome (Edwards, 2002; Shanock et al., 2010).
+Finally, unlike linear regression, polynomial regression reveals non-linear changes along the lines that assess the outcome [65,66].

-Lee (2010) claimed that although polynomial regression analysis and response surface methodology were commonly used for testing congruence hypotheses, they are also applicable for examining the joint effects of dual cultural identity configurations, represented by four combinations of the extreme values of these identities, as located at the four “corners” of the response surface.
+Lee [44] claimed that although polynomial regression analysis and response surface methodology were commonly used for testing congruence hypotheses, they are also applicable for examining the joint effects of dual cultural identity configurations, represented by four combinations of the extreme values of these identities, as located at the four “corners” of the response surface.

-We, therefore, used polynomial regression analysis and response surface methodology (Edwards & Parry, 1993) to address the joint effects of dual cultural identity configuration and test our hypotheses.
+We, therefore, used polynomial regression analysis and response surface methodology [64] to address the joint effects of dual cultural identity configuration and test our hypotheses.
 In our study, the four corners of the surface represent four different configurations of global and local identities.
-Corner A represents the glocal identity type - high global-high local identity configuration; Corner B represents the global identity type - high global -low local identity configuration; Corner C represents the marginal identity type - low global-low local identity configuration; and Corner D represents the local identity type - low global-high local identity configuration (see Figure 2).
-The four lines along the edges of the response surface connect balanced identity types with unbalanced identity types; hence, their analyses allow us to test our hypotheses (Lee & Antonakis, 2014).
-The diagonal lines in Figure 2 connect the two balanced identity types (fit line- corners C-A) and the two unbalanced identity types (misfit line- corners B-D) and, although tested, are not central to any of our hypotheses.
+Corner A represents the glocal identity type - high global-high local identity configuration; Corner B represents the global identity type - high global -low local identity configuration; Corner C represents the marginal identity type - low global-low local identity configuration; and Corner D represents the local identity type - low global-high local identity configuration (see Fig 2).
+The four lines along the edges of the response surface connect balanced identity types with unbalanced identity types; hence, their analyses allow us to test our hypotheses [67].
+The diagonal lines in Fig 2 connect the two balanced identity types (fit line- corners C-A) and the two unbalanced identity types (misfit line- corners B-D) and, although tested, are not central to any of our hypotheses.

 -------------------------------

-Insert Figure 2 about here
+Insert Fig 2 about here

 -------------------------------

+Fig 2.
+Schematic description of lines of interest between the four identity types.

-Prior to the analyses, the measures of global and local identities were scale-centered by subtracting the midpoint of the scale (Edwards, 1994).
-Additionally, as no reports on global and local leader identities were lower than the score of 2, we explored the response surface for these variables within the range of 2 to 7 (or -2 to 3 after subtracting the midpoint of the scale), to avoid extrapolations in our analysis (Atkins & Wood, 2002).
-The need to avoid extrapolation is specifically essential when using polynomial regression, as this method is extremely sensitive to possible bias when working beyond the range of the data (Cowden, 1963; Hahn, 1977; Motulsky & Cristopoulos, 2003).
+Prior to the analyses, the measures of global and local identities were scale-centered by subtracting the midpoint of the scale [62].
+Additionally, as no reports on global and local leader identities were lower than the score of 2, we explored the response surface for these variables within the range of 2 to 7 (or -2 to 3 after subtracting the midpoint of the scale), to avoid extrapolations in our analysis [68].
+The need to avoid extrapolation is specifically essential when using polynomial regression, as this method is extremely sensitive to possible bias when working beyond the range of the data [69–71].